huanshankeji/exposed-vertx-sql-client/README.md

 #### Core APIs

 With these core APIs, you create and execute Exposed `Statement`s.
 You don't need to learn many new APIs, and the `Statement`s are more composable and easily editable.
+For example, you can move a query into an adapted subquery.

 ```kotlin
 // The Exposed `Table` extension functions `insert`, `update`, and `delete` execute eagerly so `insertStatement`, `updateStatement`, `deleteStatement` have to be used.